Moc/oweme/README.md

 **To be clear**: e107 v1.x is not supported, nor is any PHP version prior to PHP 5.3!

-If you are running on anything lower than PHP 5.3,  you are over **FOUR YEARS  behind on schedule!** PHP 5.3.0 was released on the 30th of June 2009, do something!
+If you are running on anything lower than PHP 5.3,  you are over **FIVE YEARS  behind on schedule!** PHP 5.3.0 was released on the 30th of June 2009, do something!

 ## Roadmap - planned features ##